In all honesty, growing an account’s YouTube subscribers isn’t easy. It takes dedication, hard work, and some inside tips to take you to the top.

 - Spice up your description.
 Not only should it include relevant keywords, but it should also tell users why they should convincingly follow you.

 - Create a video schedule.
 Post videos regularly and consistently on specific days or times.
 This way, your audience knows what to expect and when.
 Plus, if you typically post videos, you’ll stay top-of-mind with your audience, and they won’t need to go searching elsewhere to get the content they’re looking for.

 - Embed YouTube videos on your website.
 If you have a blog that is related to your video, this is a great place to embed the YouTube video.

 - Create a playlist.
 For example, if you have a YouTube cooking channel, create playlists.
 Use outcomes

 - Add a subscribe button to your videos.

-- Make the headline different than other similar results, to spark interest.
-Many times, YouTubers will just copy the headlines or descriptions of popular videos.
-This is a big no-no. Not only is it in bad taste, but your video will just blend in with the crowd, not giving anyone an interesting reason to click on your video.
+- Make the headline different than other similar results to spark interest.
+Many times, YouTubers will copy the headlines or descriptions of popular videos.
+This is a big no-no. Not only is it in bad taste, but your video will blend in with the crowd, not giving anyone a compelling reason to click on your video.

 - Create videos based on your blogs.
 Not everyone has time to sit and read an interesting blog.
-But some people will take an interest if they are able to listen to the blog.
-Encourage users to subscribe at the end of these videos
+But some people will take an interest if they can listen to the blog.
+Encourage users to subscribe at the end of these videos.